What is a Community Land Trust?

 - The price is non-negotiable so no realtor is needed

-- Because TCLT has subsidized (lowered) the price at least 20% below fee simple appraisal no private mortgage insurance is needed by buyer
+- Because TCLT has subsidized (lowered) the price at least 20% below fee simple appraisal buyer does not need to pay for private mortgage insurance

 - The cost of TCLT homes is lower because Townsite CLT owns the land under the house–holds it in trust for the community